balazsbarta/lucide-icon-importer-figma/INSTALL.md

 - Check that `dist/code.js` and `dist/ui.js` exist

 **Import takes too long?**
-- This is normal for 1,000+ icons
+- This is normal for 1,700+ icons
 - Close other plugins during import
 - Be patient - it's worth the wait!

-**Icons look wrong?**
-- Icons are stroked by default (not filled)
-- Change the stroke color in Figma's design panel
-- Make sure stroke weight is set to 2 for best appearance

 ## Development